CharlieS540/MS1-Junior-Club/README.md

 ![responsive deign image](assets/screenshots/readme_title_img1.png)

 This site has been created to help promote Junior Club and to allow parents of the junior participants a place to source all information they may be looking for regarding schedules, events, contact information and more.
-The aim is to create a fluid, userfriendly site that also looks appealing and is consitant with the groups goals and colour schemes for consitancy and brand image.
+The aim is to create a fluid, user-friendly site that also looks appealing and is consistent with the group's goals and colour schemes for consistency and brand image.

 ---
 ---